 As a kid, it’s fun to see bubbles and try to pop them.
-However, as an adult, bubbles lose their appeal, especially when they are seen in the car tires.
+However, as an adult, bubbles lose their appeal, especially when they are seen on car tires.
 Bubbles in the sidewall or tread are never a normal occurrence, so is it safe to drive on a tire with a bubble?

 Tire Bubble Types